Predictia/AQUA/docs/sphinx/source/adding_data.rst

             default:
                 space_coord: ["lon", "lat"]

-The grid is regular and all the info contained inside, so there should be no problem for cdo to compute grid areas and interpolation weights.
+The grid is regular, and all the info is contained inside, so there should be no problem for cdo to compute grid areas and interpolation weights.

 Now we can access our dataset from AQUA with the following command: